Good Beer Faucets The Bottom Line

-One of the newest craft beer bars in Tokyo, Good Beer Faucets is located in Shibuya, about a ten minute walk from Shibuya station Hachiko exit.
+One of Tokyo’s well known craft beer bars, Good Beer Faucets is located in Shibuya, about a ten minute walk from Shibuya station Hachiko exit.
 Well, it is ten minutes unless you’re like me, you keep getting lost every time you go there, but that says more about my lack of map reading skills than of the place.
 Open since October 2011, Good Beer Faucets serves up over 40 different kinds of craft beer, mainly from Japan and the US and have also started to release their own beers under the Nide brand, which are brewed by Baird Beer, located in Shizuoka, and Brimmer Brewing, located in Kawasaki.

 Good Beer Faucet’s changes its beer menu daily; however, the Nide beers are always on the menu and are a good choice to start with.
 Nide produce a wide selection of beers which are the cheapest on the menu: a cream lager, a stout and an amber ale, amongst others.
 The staff certainly look after the system as the beers tasted good and the glasses were kept clean.
 A little point that is sometimes overlooked in craft beer.